11 of Europe’s Most Beautiful Train Stations

 Porto, Portugal

-The eight-track São Bento was completed on the site of a Benedictine monastery in 1916, and the floor-to-ceiling tile friezes in the main hall make it one of Porto’s most popular attractions.
-The work of Jorge Colaço, nearly 20,000 blue-and-white painted azulejo tiles bring to life pastoral scenes, the history of transport in Portugal, a royal wedding, and the Portuguese “conquest” of Ceuta on the northern coast of Africa.
+Built on the site of a former Benedictine monastery and opened in 1916, this rail station is one of Porto’s most popular attractions thanks to the floor-to-ceiling tile friezes in the main hall.
+Painter Jorge Colaço used nearly 20,000 blue-and-white painted azulejo tiles to bring to life pastoral scenes, the history of transport in Portugal, a royal wedding, and the Portuguese conquest of Ceuta on the northern coast of Africa.

 The red-brick Amsterdam Centraal Station looks more like a palace than a train station.